 Packaging and Packaging Waste Platform

-Chairman Leo Borms, Chief Executive Officer, La Confiance FEB representative Edward Roosens, Chief Economist of the FEB, Executive Manager of the Competence centre Economics & the Economy, email@example.com
+Chairman Leo Borms, Chief Executive Officer, La Confiance FEB representative Edward Roosens, FEB Chief Economist, Executive Manager of FEB’s Economics & Business Cycle and Digital Economy & Innovation Competence Centres, email@example.com

 Social Affairs Committee